ericmutton/server-updater/README.md

 # server-updater
-A Minecraft server updater made with Java
+A Minecraft server updater made with Java.
+Reads a server's `latest.log` file to find server version then checks for newer versions.
+Can optionally check, download, and then update the vanilla Minecraft server Jar executable.

 ## Getting Started